 This midday cruise is your opportunity to experience one of the gems of the Canadian Rockies.
 You'll travel down Maligne Lake, through Samson Narrows and on to Spirit Island, where you are free to disembark for a once-in-a-lifetime photo opportunity.
 The cruise is enhanced by a licensed crew member who will provide narration for the duration of the excursion.
 Please note: This excursion is offered mid-May through early October and is weather dependent.

 Ride the rails through the Rockies’ highest, most glorious mountains

 Today, hop aboard a vintage Rocky Mountaineer train for a spectacular full-day ride to the untamed beauty of Kamloops.
 Take in glacial lakes, towering mountain peaks and raging rivers from the comfort of your train car.
 The Rocky Mountaineer travels at “Kodak speed,” so be sure to have your camera ready!
 Enjoy an included lunch on board today.

 Vancouver2 nights - hotel info

 Explore Vancouver’s varied neighborhoods, from Gastown to Chinatown

 This morning, tour the multicultural, cosmopolitan city of Vancouver with your guide.
-You’ll visit the 1,000 acre Stanley Park, Chinatown and the historic Gastown District.
-This afternoon is free to discover this wonderful city on your own.
-This evening, you’ll relive memories with your group over a Farewell Dinner.
+You’ll visit the 1,000 acre Stanley Park, Chinatown and the historic Gastown district.
+The afternoon is free to discover this wonderful city on your own.
+This evening, relive memories with your group over a farewell dinner.